go-orb/go-orb/README.md

 # go-orb

-Orb is a framework for distributed systems development, it can be seen as the successor of `go-micro.dev/v4`.
+Orb is a framework for distributed systems development, it can be seen as the successor of [go-micro.dev/v4](https://github.com/go-micro/go-micro).

 ## WIP

 This project is a work in progress, please do not use yet!

+## Development

+### Quirks

+#### No go-orb/plugins imports here

+To prevent import cycles it's not allowed to import github.com/go-orb/plugins here.

 ## Authors